Goalkeeper (association football)

-The goalkeeper (abbreviated as GK, keeper, ‘keeps’, goalie, or the longer version of goal-keeper) is a position in association football.
+The goalkeeper (sometimes written as goal-keeper, abbreviated as GK, keeper, keeps, or goalie) is a position in association football.
 It is the most specialised position in the sport.
-The goalkeeper's main role is to stop the opposing team from scoring (putting the ball over the goal-line of the goal).
-This is accomplished by having the goalkeeper move into the trajectory of the ball to either catch it or direct it further from the vicinity of the goal line.
-Within the penalty area goalkeepers are allowed to use their hands, giving them (outside throw-ins) the sole rights on the field to handle the ball.
+The goalkeeper's main role is to stop the opposing team from scoring a 'goal' (i.e. putting the ball over the goal line).
+This is accomplished by the goalkeeper moving into the trajectory of the ball to either catch it or re-direct it away from the vicinity of the goal.
+Within the penalty area, goalkeepers are allowed to use their hands, giving them (outside throw-ins) the sole rights on the field to handle the ball.
 The goalkeeper is indicated by wearing a different coloured kit from their teammates and opposition.

 The back-pass rule is a rule that disallows handling passes back to keepers from teammates in most cases.
-Goalkeepers usually perform goal kicks, and also give commands to their defence during corner kicks, direct and indirect free kicks, and marking.
-Goalkeepers play an important role in directing on field strategy as they have an unrestricted view of the entire pitch, giving them a unique perspective on play development.
+Goalkeepers usually perform goal kicks and also give commands to their defense during corner kicks, direct and indirect free kicks, and marking.
+Goalkeepers play an important role in directing onfield strategy as they have an unrestricted view of the entire pitch, giving them a unique perspective on play development.

 The goalkeeper is the only mandatory position of a team.
 If they are injured or sent off, another player must take their place.
-In order to replace a goalkeeper who is sent off, a team usually brings on a substitute keeper in place of an outfield player and play the rest of the match with nine outfield players.
-If a team does not have a substitute goalkeeper, or they have already used all of their permitted substitutions for the match, an outfield player has to take the dismissed goalkeeper's place and wear the goalkeeper shirt.
+To replace a goalkeeper who is sent off, a team usually (but is not required to) brings on a substitute keeper in place of an outfield player to ensure they still play an outfield player down.
+If a team does not have a substitute goalkeeper, or they have already used all of their permitted substitutions for the match, an outfield player has to play as goalkeeper.